 Data Metalcraft, Inc.

 Data Metalcraft offers customized, turnkey fabrication solutions to clients throughout the state of Minnesota and the greater Midwest.
 We can work with you throughout your fabrication project and ensure everything remains on time and within your set budget.
 Contact us today to learn more about our services or to get started with your fabrication project.
-You can find us at our primary facility in Chaska, MN.
+You can find us at our primary facility in Arlington, MN.